-Demonstrate knowledge of expected returns on commodities.
+Demonstrate knowledge of expected returns and risk attributes on commodities.

-- Interpret empirical evidence on long-run commodity price changes - Interpret theoretical evidence on expected commodity returns - Discuss irrelevancy of commodity price expectations to returns on futures contracts
+- Interpret empirical evidence on long-run commodity price changes - Interpret theoretical evidence on expected commodity returns - Discuss irrelevancy of commodity price expectations to returns on futures contracts - Identify four favorable characteristics of commodities with respect to event risks. - Describe commodities as a defensive investment. - Discuss institutional investing demand and its effect on commodity prices.